-Rhode Island commercial insurers and Medicaid managed care organizations (MCOs) also implemented many initiatives and policy changes to make telemedicine more accessible, such as expanding the availability of telemedicine behavioral (telebehavioral) health services to further support individuals' mental health and substance use issues, and waiving cost-sharing for in-network telemedicine services.
-Payers and providers also communicated with their respective members and patients about their ability to receive care via telemedicine during the pandemic.
+RI Medicaid managed care organizations (MCOs) and commercial insurers in the State also implemented many initiatives and policy changes to make telemedicine more accessible, such as expanding the availability of telemedicine behavioral health services to support individuals' mental health and substance use issues, and waiving cost-sharing for in-network telemedicine services.

-Recognizing the important role that telemedicine plays in safely delivering care during the pandemic and will likely continue to play in the long-term, Governor Raimondo requested in July that the legislature include an article related to telemedicine in the Fiscal Year 2021 Budget Act.
-The proposed Telemedicine Budget Article would have extended the provisions in the Executive Order through June 30, 2021.
-The Subcommittee used the proposed Budget Article as a framework for many of its discussions.
-While the FY 2021 Budget was pending in the legislature3, OHIC established the Telemedicine Subcommittee of the OHIC Payment and Care Delivery Advisory Committee to develop aligned recommendations to OHIC and Medicaid on future telemedicine policies in the State.
+Recognizing the important role that telemedicine plays in safely delivering care during the pandemic and may continue to play in the long-term, Governor Raimondo requested in July that the Legislature include an article related to telemedicine in the Fiscal Year 2021 Budget Act.
+The Telemedicine Budget Article, if passed, expands on and extends the provisions in the Executive Order through June 30, 2021.
+The proposed budget article also included the conduct of a study of telemedicine impacts and best practices to inform recommendations on how telemedicine should be implemented on a more permanent basis.

+In alignment with the proposed Telemedicine Budget Article, OHIC established the Telemedicine Subcommittee of the OHIC Payment and Care Delivery Advisory Committee to develop aligned recommendations to OHIC and Medicaid on future telemedicine policies in the State.
 Specifically, the Telemedicine Subcommittee was charged with recommending:

-- Potential revisions to emergency telemedicine policies to support the State's COVID-19 response; and - Policies and strategies for how to improve telemedicine as a convenient, cost-effective, accessible, and equitable option for patients and providers in Rhode Island over the longterm.
+- Potential revisions to emergency telemedicine policies to support the State's COVID-19 response; and - Policies and strategies for how to improve telemedicine as a convenient, cost-effective, accessible and equitable option for patients and providers in Rhode Island over the longterm.